How To Apply For A US Passport for Newborn Babies

 - Newborn baby’s certified U.S. birth certificate listing only the applying parent.

-- If the single parent does not have any of the above documents he will have to submit a form DS-3053 stating why the non-applying parent/guardian’s consent is not available or cannot be obtained at the time of the passport application.
+- If the single parent does not have any of the above documents, they will have to submit a form DS-3053 stating why the non-applying parent/guardian’s consent is not available or cannot be obtained at the time of the passport application.

 STEP 6: Provide 2 Passport Photos and Pay Fees

-- Please provide two color photos of the newborn baby.
+- Provide two color photos of the newborn baby.